RudraveerMandal/POGchain/docs/software/security-protocol-release-notes.md

 ## v9.0.1 (2017-12-20)

-* `SCP` - protocol - allow values to be validated differently during nomination and ballot protocol (used to be potentially more strict for the values generated during nomination)
+* `pogcvm` - protocol - allow values to be validated differently during nomination and ballot protocol (used to be potentially more strict for the values generated during nomination)

 * `Herder` - protocol - change the way upgrades are managed to be "one time triggers" instead of being on all the time